Hyperbolic Graph Neural Networks: A Review of Methods and Applications: Applications

+\textbf{Gene Ontology and Functional Analysis.} HiG2Vec~\cite{kim2021hig2vec} embeds Gene Ontology (GO) terms and genes into a shared hyperbolic space via a two-step process: it first maps the GO DAG into the Poincaré ball, then positions genes based on GO annotations to ensure semantic alignment with related GO terms.
+This approach leverages the natural tree-like structure of GO hierarchies, where the exponential volume growth of hyperbolic space naturally accommodates the branching complexity of biological ontologies.

-\textbf{Molecular Representation.} \cite{wu2021hyperbolic} developed a hyperbolic relational graph convolution network plus (HRGCN+) by combining molecular graphs and molecular descriptors for drug discovery.
-HRGCN+ allows medicinal chemists to understand models at both the atom and descriptor levels, which can also aid in the extraction of hidden information. \cite{yu2020semi} proposed to learn molecular embedding through the hyperbolic VAE framework to discover new side effects and re-position drugs.
+\textbf{Drug Discovery and Molecular Property Prediction}.
+HRGCN+~\cite{wu2021hyperbolic} combines molecular graphs and molecular descriptors for drug discovery, allowing medicinal chemists to understand models at both the atom and descriptor levels while aiding in the extraction of hidden information.
+SHDE~\cite{yu2020semi} proposes learning molecular embedding through the hyperbolic VAE framework to discover new side effects and re-position drugs.
+These approaches demonstrate how hyperbolic geometry can capture the hierarchical nature of molecular structures, from atomic interactions to pharmacological properties.